K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. ① Click "Organization Management" Link or ②"Organization Management" at the menu to proceed to organization dashboard page.
 ![2-3-1]

-2. Click “View Details” at the right side.
+2. Click “View Details” on the right side.
 ![3-2-1-1-2-1-0]

 3. Click "+ Create Space" then enter space name.